Bob Morgan (Illinois politician): Illinois House of Representatives

 Morgan has cited the January 2017 travel ban as the catalyst for his decision to seek elected office.
-While returning from a trip and deplaning at O’Hare International Airport, he learned that dozens of travelers—some with dual U.S. citizenship—were being detained under President Donald Trump’s executive order restricting entry from several Muslim-majority countries.
-Then working as a healthcare attorney, Morgan went to the international terminal where he led a team of lawyers to help secure the release of 63 individuals being held.
-He later described the experience as a turning point that convinced him to run for office to defend civil liberties and promote effective government.
+While returning from a trip and deplaning at O'Hare International Airport, he learned that dozens of travelers, some with dual U.S. citizenship, were being detained under President Donald Trump's executive order restricting entry from several Muslim-majority countries.
+Then working as a health care attorney, Morgan went to the international terminal where he worked with a team of lawyers to help secure the release of 63 individuals being held.
+He later described the experience as a turning point that motivated him to run for office.
 In November 2018, he was elected as State Representative and was sworn into office in January 2019.